 It’s worth noting that adding local files to Spotify on iPhone and Android phones is not an upload but sync.
 If you encounter Spotify local files not syncing problem, you have to check whether your devices are on the same WiFi network.
 Unless both are bound to the same wireless MAC address, the system won’t let you synchronize anything.

 #2.
 Can I upload local files to Spotify from iTunes?

-The answer is probably yes because there is an iTunes option on Spotify’s Local Files section.
-But before adding local files to Spotify from the iTunes library, navigate to the iTunes > Preferences > Advanced section.
+The answer is probably YES because there is an iTunes option on Spotify’s Local Files section.
+But before adding them from the iTunes library, navigate to the iTunes > Preferences > Advanced section.
 You should activate the Share iTunes Library XML with other applications function.